-Grievances are official complaints by workers to their employer.
-While it is not appropriate to provide an exhaustive list of all the issues that might give rise to a grievance, some examples include:
+Grievances are official grievances by workers to their employer.
+Some of the issues that might give rise to a grievance, include:

-- terms and conditions of employment
+- terms and conditions of employment (Benefits Level 5 and above)

 - health and safety

 - relationships at work

-- bullying and harassment\
+- bullying and harassment

 - new working practices

 - working environment

 - organisational change

 - equal opportunities

-(\Note: Issues to do with unfair treatment e.g. bullying and harassment or any form of discrimination may initially be handled under a separate procedure.
+(Note: Issues to do with unfair treatment e.g. bullying and harassment or any form of discrimination may initially be handled under a separate procedure.
 Please refer to the Society's Procedure on Harassment.
-Where the informal steps have not been successful or are inappropriate, the complainant should use this Grievance Procedure.
+Where the informal steps have not been successful or are inappropriate, the employee should use this Grievance Procedure.
 An employee can however bring a grievance relating to unfair treatment under this grievance procedure whether or not any separate procedure has been initiated)